miroslav-valsorim/Django-Alfa-Romeo-Web-App/README.md

 ![ProductsPage](screenshots/Screenshot_Products_Product.png)

 7. Shopping Cart / Checkout page:
 	- The added items from Store, show up here, where you can add, remove them, displays full order details.
+	- Keeping track of producst quantity.
-	- Checkout Pages Require Names and Adress Info.
+	- Checkout pages require First, Last names, phone number and adress info.
 	- Paymen handled with PayPal.
 After successful payment you return to website where it tells you the payment was successful.
 	- Recieve email on successful order.
 	- TODO: Hanlde better successful and unsuccessful payments. (more info shared on checkout view)